GrahamStrickland/lpfp/README.md

 # lpfp

-Exercises and examples from "Learn with Functional Programming" - Scott N. Walck
+Exercises and examples from "Learn Physics with Functional Programming" - Scott N. Walck